Farrell-Laboratory/Toothy/README.md

 **4) Create a new Anaconda environment for the Toothy application using the provided ```environment.yml``` file.
 The following command creates a Python 3.11 environment called "toothy_env"  and installs all the necessary dependencies.**
 ```
-conda env create -f environment.yml
+conda env create environment.yml
 ```
-*If you already have an environment called `toothy_env`, remove it first by running: `conda remove --name toothy_env --all`*
+*If you already have an environment called `toothy_env`, remove it first by running: `conda remove --name toothy_env --all` or change the name of the environment inside `environment.yml`.*

 **5) Activate the environment.**
 ```